rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 If the amiibo's `grounded` attribute is above 0.25, then the `def` score is increased by 18 points.
 If the `grounded` attribute is 0.76, then the `def` score is further increased by 18 points.

 All the branches, except `dyn`, require an amiibo to either have or not have an attribute above a certain level.
 For example, the `rsk` branch must have `appeal` (taunt) above 0.25.
 The `def` branch must *not* have the `offensive` attribute above 0.26.
-If a branch does not meet this requirement, then it cannot be that personality.
+If a branch does not meet this requirement, then an amiibo cannot have any personality in that branch.

 Each of the branches has three personalities.
 The nominal personality is determined by the number of points scored for that branch.
 For example, if the `ofn` branch has over 235 points, then the personality is `Offensive`.
 If the score is over 180, then it's `Aggressive`.
 If the score is over 100, then it's Enthusiastic.

 SSBU calculates the score for each of the branches.
-Whichever branch has the highest score, defines the amiibo's personality.
-If no personality meets the minimum requirements, then an amiibo is defined as `Normal`.
+Whichever branch has the highest score wins.
+If no branch meets the minimum requirements, then an amiibo is defined as `Normal`.
 There's also a special case.
 If an amiibo has attributes all equal to 0, then it it `Normal`.

 ## Personalities